exoplatform/sonar-exo-rules/README.md

 # exo-sonar-rules

 ## Description
-This project is an example for custom Java rules for SonarQube.
+This project contains examples for custom Java rules for SonarQube.
-It checks that the CSRF protection is activated for WebUI listeners associated to PROCESS phase.
+* It checks that the CSRF protection is activated for WebUI listeners associated to PROCESS phase.
+* It checks that there is no invocation of RepositoryService.getDefaultRepository()

 ## Packaging
 ```maven